 In 2016, Centro Latino Americano started a program at Hamlin Middle School (HMS) in Springfield, OR called Better Choices.
 The program was named by HMS youth and program staff.
 Initially, Better Choices sought to offer equitable access to Alcohol and Addictions counseling services in a school-based setting.
 The project also increased youth access to mental health services and community-based education for teachers and parents.

 The Better Choices program also initiated the launching of a school-based prevention curriculum called Botvin Life Skills Training, or LST.
-This is an evidenced-based curriculum for middle school youth that focuses on reducing both substance youth and violence.
+This is an evidenced-based curriculum for middle school youth that focuses on reducing both substance use and violence.
 LST is a nationally recognized model for reducing use of multiple addictive substances and has been extensively researched.

 Centro Latino Americano has three trained LST facilitators who are bilingual and qualified to work with multicultural youth in Lane County.